Succinct Explanations With Cascading Decision Trees: Experiments

-This section aims to evaluate the cascading decision trees algorithm by answering the following questions: (1) compared to the classic decision trees algorithm, what is the percentage of explanation depth for positive classifications that has been shortened by using cascading decision trees?
-(2) what is the prediction accuracy and the turn-around efficiency of cascading decision trees algorithm?
-(3) how well does cascading decision trees algorithm perform in real-world edge application such as continuous integration (CI) build status prediction?
-All experiments were conducted on a MacBook Pro with a 2.5 GHz Intel i7 processor with 16GB of RAM.
+This section aims to evaluate the Cascading Decision Trees algorithm by answering the following questions: \begin{enumerate} \item How does the explanation length for Cascading Decision Trees compare to the baselines? \item What is the prediction accuracy and efficiency of the Cascading Decision Trees algorithm? \item How does the Cascading Decision Trees algorithm perform against missing data? \item How does the Cascading Decision Trees algorithm perform in real-world application such as continuous integration (CI) build status prediction? \end{enumerate}